betimer/note/webrtc/journey.md

 }
 ```

-## switch camera (fast changing camera)
+## Switch camera (fast changing camera)

+I've covered the change camera case, which chooses the camera from the list, setting the `deviceId` then recapture the mediaStream.

+Switch camera is a bit different.
+Instead of relaying on `deviceId`, it relays on `facingMode` (whose value can be user or environment).
+As you can probably guess, it only support mobile or some tab, since it requires having both front and back camera.

-## hidden video speaker issue (too many parties, the speaking video overlapped)
+## Safari hidden video speaker issue (too many parties, the speaking video overlapped)

 This can happen and it is in a dangerous zone, and specailly you are not a responsive design.(Though it might not be the most case).
 But it is critical, that is if putting all remote audio tracks into a video element, and somehow you get to many participants, and the "speaking" is aligned in a place that out of the safari visible area, you might not be able to hear the sound.

 Solution is simple, just make the speaking video visible in the page.
 But I learnt the hard way from this.

-## when devices changed, update selection items
+## When devices plug in or plug out, update selection items

 In order to get better, we need to make it aware of newly plugined in devices, e.g. HD camera.
 In order to accomplish that, we need to make use of an event: `navigator.mediaDevices.ondevicechange`.
 It is available on both Chrome and Firefox.
-However, this is unavaible in Safari (As of 12).
+However, this is *unavaible* in Safari (As of 12).

+## 150 wakeups per second limit in Safari

+`45001 wakeups over the last 167 seconds (269 wakeups per second average), exceeding limit of 150 wakeups per second over 300 seconds`

+That is the error that may happen on Safari, and it usually happen when there are multiple way call,practically, 4 or 5 way call.
+One way which I found is helpful is to reduce the frameRate of the video.
+But I hold the opinion that it is a limitation of Safari.

 ## before and after success of `getUserMedia` in safari, it tells you different list items of devices, and the device id has been changed

-If asking safari how many devices you have before success of `getUserMedia`, it may return 2 devices.
-However after success media capture, it might tells you more (more mics, or when external camera plugined)
+If asking safari how many devices you have before success of `getUserMedia`, it may return 2 devices (one mic and one camera, even if you plug in more mics and cameras).
+However after success media capture, it might tell you more.
+Besides, this is more problematic (I also believe it is a bug of Safari): the deviceId has been changed.
-Even you p

 This cause trouble that:

 1. You may not be able to use external camera directly
 2. Once media captured, you need to refresh your device item list
 3. You cannot remember the choicen device (maybe through localStorage), and reuse the id once refreshed

-While, this is

-## 150 wakeups per second limit in Safari

-45001 wakeups over the last 167 seconds (269 wakeups per second average), exceeding limit of 150 wakeups per second over 300 seconds